eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 );

 create schema Boccino(
-    round int,
+    round int
 );
 ```

-An instance of the **Boccia** stream is issued once a certain Boccia stops moving after being thrown or hit by another Boccia.
+An event is inserted into the **Boccia** stream once a certain Boccia stops moving after being thrown or hit by another Boccia.

-An instance of **Boccino** stream is issued when every round starts.
+An event is inserted into **Boccino** stream when a new round starts.

 ### Assumptions
-Before delving into the problem it is better to define some assumptions to better model the data stream and the queries:
+Before delving into the problem, let's define some assumptions to model the data stream and the queries better:

-- An instance of the Boccia type will only be thrown if the same Boccia has moved (either thrown by the player or hit by other bocce).
-The status of the Boccia represents this: status = "thrown" if the boccia is thrown, status = "hit" if the boccia is hit.
+- The status of the Boccia distinguishes if an event is inserted into the **Boccia** stream because the Boccia stops moving after being thrown or after being hit by another Boccia.
+Specifically, `status = "thrown"` if the boccia is thrown, `status = "hit"` if the boccia is hit.

-- Between one throw of the boccia and another, 10 seconds pass, and the total duration of the game is 80 seconds
+- Between one throw of the boccia and another, 10 seconds pass.
+- The streams start at the beginning of the match.
+- The players know how to play and play along the rules.

 ### Data stream generation
-In order to test the queries that will be later presented we will use the following data stream.
-It is suggested to modify it using different configurations to test wether your queries will work in different settings.
+In order to test the queries that will be later presented, let's use the following data stream.
+Modifying it using different configurations is suggested to test whether your queries will work in different settings.

 ```
 Boccino = {round = 1}

 t=t.plus(10 seconds)